hm-lang/core/proposals/README.md

 of `X || Y` will be `Y`.
 This allows for JavaScript syntax like `(X || Y) toString()`.
 Note in a conditional, e.g., `if X || Y`, we'll always cast to boolean implicitly (i.e., `if bool(X || Y)` explicitly).
+TODO: consider doing `X is | Y is | null` and checking if `Y` is truthy before returning it. this might be less suprising than the javascript behavior.

 Similarly, the `and` operation `X && Y` has type `X is | Y is`.
 If `X` evaluates to truthy (i.e., `!!X == True`), then the return value of `X && Y` will be `Y`.
 Otherwise, if `X` evaluates to falsy (i.e., `!!X == False`), then the return value of `X && Y` will be `X`.
 Again, in a conditional, we'll cast `X && Y` to a boolean, which will be truthy if and only if `!!(X && Y)`.
+TODO: consider doing `X is | Y is | null` and checking if `Y` is truthy before returning `X`. this might be less suprising than the javascript behavior.

 The `xor` operation `X >< Y` has type `X is | Y is | null`, and will return `Null` if both `X` and `Y` are truthy or if they are both falsy.
 If just one of the operands